MaxCreack/Job-Assistant-Showcase/README.md

 A desktop GUI application for managing job postings with live status updates from a standalone, isolated scraper process.
 Designed to help you track, filter, and organize job listings efficiently, with a focus on a clean, interactive interface.

+ANY "SENSITIVE" INFORMATION HAS BEEN COVERED (Company Names, Links etc)

 ## Features

 - View job listings with key details: title, company, location, type, and description